-Don’t slum it – trust me, you’ll need somewhere vaguely hospitable to rejuvenate after some all night street parties.
+Don’t slum it – trust me, you’ll need somewhere vaguely hospitable to rejuvenate after some all-night street parties (showers will be needed, for sure).
 Take a look at this Carnival package, 5 nights accommodation is included.

 Secure your spot in the Sambadrome

 The main spectacular of Carnival takes place in the Sambadrome.
 Here, Rio’s hottest samba schools strut their stuff in front of a 90,000 strong crowd, each vying to be crowned the winners of the Sambadrome parade.
-Watching this awesome spectacle on TV just doesn’t do it justice; nothing can describe the atmosphere and exhilaration you get from actually being there.
+Watching this awesome spectacle on TV just doesn’t do it justice; nothing can describe the atmosphere and exhilaration you get from actually being in the middle of it.